-December 31, 2022 December 31, 2021 Equity investments at fair value through other comprehensive income: Common shares of domestic unlisted companies \$ 132,037 141,484
+D ecember 31, 2023 December 31, 2022 Equity investments at fair value through other comprehensive income: Common shares of domestic listed companies 365,435 - Common shares of domestic unlisted companies 192,512 132,037 \$ 557,947 132,037

-- (i) The Company designate the equity investments stated above as financial assets at fair value through other comprehensive income because the Company intends to hold these investments for long-term strategic purposes. - (ii) For the years ended December 31, 2022 and 2021, dividend revenues of \$33,282 thousand and \$17,284 thousand, respectively, related to equity investments at fair value through other comprehensive income, were recognized. - (iii) There were no disposals of strategic investments and transfers of any cumulative gain or loss within equity relating to these investments as of December 31, 2022 and 2021. - (iv) Please refer to Note 6(x) for credit risk and market risk. - (v) As of December 31, 2022 and 2021, the Company did not provide any financial assets at fair value through other comprehensive income as collaterals. - (d) Notes and accounts receivable (including related parties)
+- (i) The Company designate the equity investments stated above as financial assets at fair value through other comprehensive income because the Company intends to hold these investments for long-term strategic purposes. - (ii) For the years ended December 31, 2023 and 2022, dividend revenues of \$32,083 thousand and \$33,282 thousand, respectively, related to equity investments at fair value through other comprehensive income, were recognized. - (iii) The information on sale of equity instruments at fair value through other comprehensive income in consideration of investing strategy was as follows: